vortexlab-uclouvain/onwards/README.md

 * numpy      1.21.2
 * scipy      1.6.1

-``templates`` provides a few OnWaRDS configurations examples and will guide you through the different step required to perform a farm simulation.
+``templates`` provides a few OnWaRDS configurations examples and will guide you through the different steps required to perform a farm simulation.

 ```python:
 cd templates